machine-moon/scrabble/README.md

 - **Arjun Pathak**
   - Integrated premium squares functionality within the model and updated the view to highlight them.
   - Enhanced scoring functionality related to premium squares.
+  - Added custom board display, validation and their tests.

 - **Manit Jawa**
   - Reviewed and confirmed game rules regarding blank tiles in the tile bag.